The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

-\begin{lemma} Let $\sched$ be any asynchronous schedule of $\alg'$ and let $\sched^*$ be its sanitized version keeping only the events associated with relevant executions of $\alpha'$.
-Then $\sched^*$ is a valid asynchronous schedule that changes the system configuration exactly as $\sched$ does except w.r.t.\ amoebots' activity bits, which have the property that the set of amoebots $A$ with $A.\activity = \true$ in $\sched^*$ is always superset of those in $\sched$. \end{lemma} \begin{proof} Let $S$ be the set of \Lock\ operations executed by relevant action executions in $\sched$.
-By Lemma~\ref{lem:sanitizelocks}, when removing all events associated with irrelevant action executions from $\sched$ to obtain $\sched^*$, all \Lock\ operations of $S$ remain valid and successful in $\sched^*$ and lock the same amoebots as they did in $\sched$.
-By Lemma~\ref{lem:failure}, an execution of $\alpha'$ by an amoebot $A$ is irrelevant if and only if either (\textit{i}) $\alpha'$ fails in its \Lock\ or \Expand\ operations or (\textit{ii}) $\alpha'$ is successful in its \Lock\ operation but $A.\awaken = \false$ and no action in $\alg$ is enabled in $\alpha'$.
-In both cases, the only change $\alpha'$ can make to the system configuration is updating $A.\activity$ to $\false$.
-So the set of amoebots $A$ with $A.\activity = \true$ in $\sched^*$ must be a superset of those in $\sched$, implying that any relevant action execution of $\alpha'$ stays enabled in $\sched^*$.
+\begin{lemma} Let $\sched$ be any asynchronous schedule of $\alg'$ and let $\sched^*$ be its sanitized version keeping only the events associated with relevant executions of $\alpha'$ in $\sched$.
+Then $\sched^*$ is a valid asynchronous schedule that changes the system configuration exactly as $\sched$ does except w.r.t.\ amoebots' activity bits, which have the property that the set of amoebots $A$ with $A.\activity = \true$ in $\sched^*$ is always a superset of those in $\sched$. \end{lemma} \begin{proof} By Lemma~\ref{lem:failure}, only \Lock\ or \Expand\ operations can fail in an execution of $\alpha'$, implying three types of irrelevant executions of $\alpha'$ by an amoebot $A$: those whose \Lock\ operation fails, those whose \Lock\ operation succeeds but that have $A.\awaken = \false$ and are $\alg$-disabled, and those whose \Lock\ operation succeeds but whose \Expand\ operation fails.
+By Lemma~\ref{lem:sanitizelocks}, when removing events associated with irrelevant executions of $\alpha'$ from $\sched$ to obtain $\sched^*$, all successful \Lock\ operations in $\sched$ remain valid and successful in $\sched^*$ and lock the same amoebots as they did in $\sched$.
+Thus, the only change an irrelevant execution of $\alpha'$ could have made is setting an $\alg$-disabled amoebot's activity bit to \false.
+This implies that the set of amoebots $A$ with $A.\activity = \true$ in $\sched^*$ is always a superset of those in $\sched$ and thus any relevant action execution of $\alpha'$ in $\sched$ remains enabled in $\sched^*$.

 Since relevant executions of $\alpha'$ only issue \Read\ and \Write\ operations to the executing amoebot or its locked neighbors, the success and identical outcome of all \Lock\ operations in $\sched^*$ ensures that all \Read\ and \Write\ operations in $\sched^*$ also succeed.
 Moreover, because irrelevant executions of $\alpha'$ never perform \Write\ operations, all \Read\ and \Write\ operations in $\sched^*$ must access or update the same variable values as they did in $\sched$ since the event timing is preserved. \Connected\ operations in $\sched^*$ are also guaranteed to return the same results as in $\sched$ since failed \Expand\ operations discarded from $\sched$ do not change amoebot connectivity.